Mercy Otis Warren: Marriage and children

-Mercy Otis married her second cousin, James Warren on November 14, 1754.
+Mercy Otis married her second cousin, James Warren, on November 14, 1754.
 After settling in Plymouth, James inherited his father's position as sheriff.
 His previous occupations included farming and merchanting.
 Throughout their lives, they wrote letters of respect and admiration to each other.
 These exchanges of adoration showed both a mutual respect and an enduring bond between the two.
 James would write from Boston, "I have read one Excellent Sermon this day & heard two others.
 What next can I do better than write to a Saint," and Mercy would then respond, "Your spirit I admire - were a few thousands on the Continent of a similar disposition we might defy the power of Britain."
-They had five sons, James (1757–1821), Winslow (1759–1791), Charles (1762–1784), Henry (1764–1828), and George (1766–1800).
+They had five sons: James (1757–1821), Winslow (1759–1791), Charles (1762–1784), Henry (1764–1828), and George (1766–1800).

-Her husband James had a distinguished political career.
+James Warren had a distinguished political career.
 In 1766, he was elected to the Massachusetts House of Representatives.
-He became speaker of the House and president of the Massachusetts Provincial Congress.
+James became speaker of the House and president of the Massachusetts Provincial Congress.
 He also served as paymaster to George Washington's army for a time during the American Revolutionary War.

 Their Plymouth home was often a meeting place for local politics and revolutionaries including the Sons of Liberty.
 Warren became increasingly drawn to political activism, and she hosted protest meetings in her home.
 These meetings laid the foundation for the Committees of correspondence.
 Warren wrote, "Perhaps no single step contributed so much to cement the union of the colonies, and the final acquisition of independence, as the establishment of committees of correspondence."

-She wrote: "Every domestic enjoyment depends on the unimpaired possession of civil and religious liberty."
-Mercy's husband James encouraged her to write, fondly referring to her as the "scribbler", and she became his chief correspondent and sounding board.
+Warren wrote: "Every domestic enjoyment depends on the unimpaired possession of civil and religious liberty."
+Her husband encouraged her to write, fondly referring to her as the "scribbler", and Warren became his chief correspondent and sounding board.